databenry/smallquery/README.md

 $ make
 ```

-And then, we can install SmallQuery (Python) as follows:
+And then, we can install SmallQuery (Python / CLI) as follows:

 ```
 $ cd python